dabox78/MarlinDgusResources/display/README.md

 * background image must match the exact screen size

 ### Icons
+* icon size is solely defined by the image dimension and cannot be scaled with the DGUS software
 * icons shall be 8 bit colour depth bmp
 * do support transparency (use the gimp export script)
   * in the GIMP project add the correct background color (no transparency) below the icon so that anti aliasing fades to the correct bg color, otherwise the icon's contour may look coarse-grained